PrestaShop/docs/src/content/1.7/basics/installation/_index.md

 $ chmod +w -R admin-dev/autoupgrade app/logs app/Resources/translations cache config/themes download img log mails modules themes translations var
 ```

-If you do not have any of above folder, please create it before changing permissions.
+If you do not have some of the folders above, please create them before changing permissions.
 For example:
 ```bash
 $ mkdir log app/logs
 ```